Andrew-Lees11/FoodTrackerBackend/README.md

 ```
 You can verify this by:

-Starting the FoodTracker application in Xcode.
+1. Starting the FoodTracker application in Xcode.
-Creating a meal in the application.
+2. Creating a meal in the application.
-Go to your terminal.
-Accessing your database: psql FoodDatabase
+3. Accessing your database:
+`psql FoodDatabase`
-Viewing your meals table: SELECT name, rating FROM meals;
+4. Viewing your meals table:
+`SELECT name, rating FROM meals;`
 This should produce a table with the name and the rating of your newly added meal.
 **NOTE** We do not print out the photo because it is too large